afrigeri/geologic-symbols-qgis/README.md

 #### Alessandro Frigeri, IAPS/INAF - June, 2019

 This project brings into QGIS symbols useful in geological mapping.
 Styling for points, lines, fill patterns and gradients are included.
-The symbols currently included in the library can be found in the (STATUS table)[STATUS.md].
+The symbols currently included in the library can be found in the [STATUS table](STATUS.md).
 Currently the library includes symbols defined by FGDC, but others from different mapping authorities/institutionis can be added.

 ## System requirements